-The following table shows the name and information about the securities of the Fund directly or indirectly beneficially owned by each person or company who, as at December 31, 2006, will own of record, or who, to the knowledge of the Fund, will own beneficially, directly or indirectly, more than 10% of any class or series of voting securities of the Fund.
-The information set forth in the following table is presented on a fully diluted basis assuming the exchange of Class B LP Units held by Fraser Papers for Units of the Fund and the conversion of Class B Interests of KFM LLC held by KTL LLC and Brookfield US for Units of the Fund pursuant to the exchange and conversion rights attached thereto.
+The following table shows the name and information about the securities of the Fund directly or indirectly beneficially owned by each person or company who, as at December 31, 2007, will own of record, or who, to the knowledge of the Fund, will own beneficially, directly or indirectly, more than 10% of any class or series of voting securities of the Fund.
+The information set forth in the following table is presented on a fully diluted basis assuming the conversion of Class B Interests of KFM LLC held by KTL LLC and Brookfield US for Units of the Fund pursuant to the exchange and conversion rights attached thereto.